 Making eye contact, though tactical is a very essential key for any speaker to defeat the dominance of the crowd.
 Through bold eye contact in a presentation, your audience have faith in you much more than you do yourself.

 The term eye contact is rather vague, it can infer to just making fleeting contact with a person and then moving on.
 I want you to know that this is not what I would like to discuss today, I want to discuss how you while speaking in public ensure that you are making eye contact and connecting with the audience.

 Don’t just make eye contacts, make EYE CONNECTION.
 Eye connection means spending time with each person so that the person feels you are talking to them.
 Now I said eye connection not stare the person out.

-You might feel you want to make a one on one person talk hereby making the rest of the audience disappear in your mind eye.
+You might feel you want to make a one-on-one person talk hereby making the rest of the audience disappear in your mind’s eye.
 But remember you don’t want to creep the person and the rest of the audience out in the process.
 The reality is the audience will always be there.

 If there is one simple thing in which you can use to enhance your impact as a presenter and convince or persuade your audience to see things and understand your point the way you do, it is meaningful and consistent eye contact with your audience.
 It helps you build positive rapport with your audience and helps you communicate and convey your message on a personal level.

 A room full of people with different lightning, sounds and snickering can rack up your nerves but when you deliberately focus on the eyes of different members of the audience, it helps calm your nerves and speak confidently.
 You will also find out you are concentrating on your message.

 When you look at someone for three to five seconds, you will naturally find out that your speech slows down and you are explaining better and sound more authoritative in your speech.